GRAND CANYON: RIM-TO-RIVER-TO-RIM IN ONE DAY

 Erin was diagnosed with Type 1 diabetes in her sophomore year in college and continues to find ways to scare her doctors.

 Michelle is always up for an adventure.
 No matter when I might call or what crazy scheme I have come up with, she is right there to go along with me.
 When I mentioned the Grand Canyon, she was mildly interested.
 When I mentioned the warning signs everywhere, telling us it was impossible and that no one should even attempt it, she was excited.

-Michelle has been a type 1 since she was SIX.
-She has worked in the diabetes industry for FIVE years.
-We've spent the last four years keeping each other excited as we meet for our weekly, (now bi-weekly since baby Bitto has arrived) workout sessions that range from Plyometrics at the UCSD field to surfing at sunset or running the hills at Torrey Pines, while always discussing the ins and outs of diabetes management and everything else that goes on in life.
+Michelle has been a type 1 since she was six.
+She has worked in the diabetes industry for five years.
+We've spent the last four years keeping each other excited as we meet for our weekly, (now bi-weekly since baby boy has arrived) workout sessions that range from Plyometrics at the UCSD field to surfing at sunset or running the hills at Torrey Pines, while always discussing the ins and outs of diabetes management and everything else that goes on in life.